Prone Cuban Rotation

 Key Benefits:

-• Injury Prevention: Strengthening the rotator cuff muscles can help prevent common shoulder injuries, such as impingement and rotator cuff tears, by improving shoulder stability and biomechanics.
+• Injury Prevention: Strengthening the rotator cuff muscles helps lessen the risks of common shoulder injuries, such as impingement and rotator cuff tears, by improving shoulder stability and mobility.

-• Postural Support: Engaging the muscles of the upper back and shoulders promotes better posture and spinal alignment, reducing the risk of postural imbalances and associated discomfort.
+• Postural Support: Engaging the muscles of the upper back and shoulders promotes better posture, reducing the risk of postural imbalances and associated discomfort.

 Variations:

-• Prone Y-Raise: Position your body in a 'Y' shape with your arms, focusing on engaging the upper and middle trapezius muscles.
+• Prone Y-Raise: Position your body in a "Y" shape with your arms, targeting the lower region of the trapezius and lateral deltoids.

 • Standing Cuban Rotation: Perform the exercise while standing with your feet shoulder-width apart and core engaged.
-This variation adds an element of balance and stability.
+Changing the resistance profile, making it harder on the internally rotated shoulder position.

-• Weighted Prone Cuban Rotation: Add light dumbbells or weight plates held in each hand for increased challenge.
+• Weighted Prone Cuban Rotation: Hold light dumbbells or weight plates in each hand to increase the intensity and maintain a sufficient degree of effort.

 How to perform Prone Cuban Rotations:

-• Starting Position: Lie face down on a bench or mat with your elbows flared out to your sides at shoulder height parallel to the ground with your elbows bent 90 degree with your forearms hanging down.
-Keep your core engaged, scapula retracted, and back flat throughout the exercise.
+• Starting Position: Lie face down on a bench with your elbows flared out to your sides at shoulder height perpendicular to the ground with your elbows bent 90 degrees.
+Keep a slight retraction and depression of the shoulders throughout the exercise.

 Breathing Technique: